 Two of the directors, Atty.
-Alonzo Q. Ancheta and Mr. Carmelo L. Santiago, sit as independent non-executive directors.
-The Company defines an independent director as a director who, apart from his fees and shareholdings, has no business or relationship with the Company which could, or could reasonably be perceived to, materially interfere with the exercise of his independent judgment in carrying out his responsibilities as a director.
+Alonzo Q. Ancheta and (Ret.)
+Chief Justice Reynato S. Puno, sit as independent non-executive directors.
+(Ret.)
+Chief Justice Puno replaced Mr. Carmelo L. Santiago as independent non-executive director in view of the untimely demise of Mr. Santiago in August 2021.
+Atty.
+Ancheta and Mr. Santiago were re-elected as independent directors in the 2021 ASM.
+Pursuant to the requirements of the Manual, the Board, upon the endorsement of the Governance and Nomination Committee. provided meritorious iustification to shareholders during the 2021 ASM for their re-appointment as independent directors as they will be serving as independent directors of the Company more than nine years upon re-election.
+The stockholders approved their re-election on the basis of such justification.
+The Company defines independent director director who, apart from his fees and shareholdings, has no business or relationship with the Company which could, or could reasonably be perceived to, materially interfere with the exercise of his independent judgment in carrying out his responsibilities as a director.
 The independent directors are nominated and elected in accordance with the rules of the SEC.
-Pursuant to such rules, the independent directors issue a certification confirming their independence at the time of their nomination for election.
+The independent directors issue a certification confirming their independence at the time of their nomination for election.
 Atty.
-Alonzo Q. Ancheta is the Company's Lead Independent Director.
+Alonzo Q. Ancheta is the Company's Lead Independent Director in 2021.